Trip Overview

-This classic route will take you through stunning scenery, from Besisahar at 800m to the Thorong La, a high mountain pass at 5416m and down through the lower Mustang region of Nepal, past stunning mountains and charming villages.
+The Annapurna Circuit in Nepal is a classic route that will take you through stunning scenery, from Besisahar at 800m to the Thorong La, a high mountain pass at 5416m, and down through the lower Mustang region of Nepal, past stunning mountains and charming villages.

-The trip will be supported by porters, so you will not need to carry your overnight gear with you on your bike.
-Each night, you will stay in a cozy teahouse (basic lodging) in the mountains.
-Accommodations include a bed, a bathroom and sometimes a hot shower!
+The trip is supported by porters, so no need to carry your overnight gear with you on your bike.
+You’ll stay in a cozy teahouse in the mountains, with a bed, bathroom and sometimes a hot shower!

 This trip is challenging with 5-6 hours of riding each day.
 The first few days include about 4000-5000 ft of climbing each day.
 Riders should be confident in technical skills and fitness and ready to have a trip of a lifetime!